ChrJohansen/ForecastAlert/README.md

 #### App Setting
 - `ForecastSchedule` - Timetrigger Cron tab

+### Slack
+You need to setup a workflow with a webhook containing a data variable named `my_message`.

 ## Alert notification channels
 The function currently only support **ONE** notification channel, which is Slack.